-- A Self-Test GFCI receptacle has all the features of a conventional GFCI receptacle.
+A Self-Test GFCI receptacle has all the features of a conventional GFCI receptacle.
 In addition, this receptacle tests itself periodically to confirm the GFCI electronics are functional.
-The Status Indicator Light will be solid green when the GFCI is powered from Line side and working correctly.
-Self-Test Indications: If the Status Indicator Light is solid or flashing RED a problem may exist.
+The Status Indicator Light will be solid green when the GFCI is powered from LINE side and working correctly Self-Test Indications: If the Status Indicator Light is solid or flashing RED a problem may exist.
 Press the TEST button to trip the GFCI.
-If unable - to Reset, replace the GFCI.
-NOTE: The status indicator may flash Red at power "ON" and Reset.
+If unable esistant GFCI with leads